Jenny Margetts: Personal life

 Jenny's lifelong interest in education led her to take courses in early childhood education, and in 1986 she enrolled at the University of Alberta.
-For an anthropology class she outlined her own Women’s Life Cycle, noting that at mid-life, aged 50, she was “solid in marriage, children grown, and clear thinking."
-She found university studies both exhilarating and frustrating, writing, “I took on five courses in the first term, which I quickly found out was too heavy a load for someone returning to class after 30 years away from school.
+For an anthropology class she outlined her own Women’s Life Cycle, noting that at mid-life, aged 50, she was "solid in marriage, children grown, and clear thinking."
+She found university studies both exhilarating and frustrating, writing, "I took on five courses in the first term, which I quickly found out was too heavy a load for someone returning to class after 30 years away from school.
 To this day I vaguely remember how I managed to remain sane.
 All I remember about exams before Christmas is that I had diarrhea for days from sheer nervousness.
-Luckily, I have a son who is in his third year and helped me cope.”
-In her journal she wrote out, five times, “I, Jenny Margetts, will remember everything I study in all my courses.”
+Luckily, I have a son who is in his third year and helped me cope."
+In her journal she wrote out, five times, "I, Jenny Margetts, will remember everything I study in all my courses."
 After years of community activism, university classes seemed a formality.
-“At this time in my life, what I want most is getting a certificate to teach the Cree language.
+"At this time in my life, what I want most is getting a certificate to teach the Cree language.
 I entered the U of A in the Faculty of Education and find that isn't what I really want to do.
 Our Cree Nation is suffering from a lack of Cree speaking teachers and I am fortunate in the fact that I am fluent in Cree, French and English.
 I want to teach Cree!
-However, this university lacks the necessary courses to qualify me to teach, to get that piece of paper...”
+However, this university lacks the necessary courses to qualify me to teach, to get that piece of paper..."

 Death

-During her studies, Jenny was diagnosed with cancer, and after a three-year battle with the disease died at home on October 18, 1991, at the age of 55.
-Her obituary stated she was “a woman who devoted her life to eliminating sex discrimination among Indian band membership and helping Indian children bridge the gap between cultures.”
+During her studies, Margetts was diagnosed with cancer, and after a three year battle with the disease died at home on October 18, 1991, at the age of 55.
+Her obituary stated she was "a woman who devoted her life to eliminating sex discrimination among Indian band membership and helping Indian children bridge the gap between cultures."
 Jenny is buried in Evergreen Memorial Gardens in Edmonton, Alberta.